Updated 12/3/2019:

 The ChiCom Type 102E set is a repackaged, Chinese copy of the GRC-9 with a few changes.
 The North Vietnamese Army and VC used the Type 102E extensively in their assault on the south.

-Detailed US Army procurement records from 1940-1945 show no procurements of the AN/GRC-9 during that time frame, further evidence that they did not see service in WWII.
-(Reference 74).
-The SCR-694 was being procured in 1944 and 1945 to replace the SCR-284 with 14,416 and 9,316 sets respectively.
+Other detailed US Army WWII procurement records were published by the Office of The Chief of Military History on 9 April 1952 (Reference 74).
+It shows that during 1940-1945 no procurement’s of the AN/GRC-9 were made during that time frame.
+To me, further evidence that they did not see service in WWII.
+The SCR-694 was being procured in 1944 and 1945 for 14,416 and 9,316 sets respectively to replace the SCR-284’s.

-Contract awards were made in 1951 and 1952 to 4 different manufacturers of the GRC-9.
+Orders were made in 1951 and 1952 to 4 different manufacturers of the GRC-9.
 These included Lewt, Crosley division of AVCO, Tele King and Hoffman Radio Corporation.
 Per unit prices varied from approximately $1,256 to $1,605 depending upon the year, manufacturer and contracted quantity.
 (Reference 78).

-The GRC-9 did see widespread service during the Korean war and well into the 1960’s by US forces.
 It was also widely used by our European NATO allies, probably well into the 1970’s, notably by the French, German, Dutch and others.
 Germany and France also built copies and made system improvements for their applications, notably the development of external power amplifiers.
 GRC-9’s also saw considerable service in Africa, Indonesia and many other areas around the world.

 Its principal tactical use was in relatively short range networks that were beyond the range of the emerging FM voice sets coming into play at the time.
 With a planning range for CW of 30 miles ground/20 miles vehicular and 10 miles voice (TM 11-263 et al) it could meet that need.
 It could of course work over much further distances as the situation and conditions warranted but that was probably not its intended role.

-Above: US Marines with 2and ANGLICO equipped with the GRC-9, GN-58 and a PRC-8/9/10.
+Above: US Marines with Second ANGLICO equipped with the GRC-9, GN-58 and a PRC-8/9/10.
 Almeria, Spain.
 Circa 1958.
-Photo: SGT Ed Nunn USMC
+This Op possibly related to the US support to the government of Lebanon combating a 1958 Muslim insurrection.
+Photo: SGT Ed Nunn USMC.

 This set was held at the Sacramento Army Depot (California) in the early 1970’s and was still “in the system”, tested and presumably ready for issue in April 1974.
 Note the “00” Country Code in the National Stock Number.
 This is the 2-digit code for United States (origin) and was added to the former 11 digit Federal Stock Number after 30 September 1974 as part of NATO supply and logistics standardization.